 - And finally, Space Marine Chaplains and Dark Apostles are the spiritual leaders within Space Marine Chapters and Traitor Legions.
 These guys are fanatical and charismatic to the point that they become spiritual leaders of good and evil orders of Warrior Monks, which is impressive in itself.

 - Warhammer also gives us the Warrior-Priests of Sigmar who like to bash stuff with big hammers.
 Followers of Ulric are similar, but favor axes.
 There are also Bretonnian Questing and Grail Knights, and some Chaos warlords qualify as evil versions of this trope.

-- Paladins and clerics in Dungeons & Dragons, along with avengers and invokers from the new edition.
-There's a monk class as well, but oddly, it has significantly less religious content than the above classes.
-(But although the monk class is mostly a another name for a ninja, it too has some notion of a pseudo-Buddhist spiritual path.)
+- Paladins and clerics in Dungeons & Dragons, along with avengers and invokers from 4th edition.
+There's a monk class as well, but oddly it has significantly less religious content than the above classes.
+(But although the monk class is mostly another name for a ninja, it too has some notion of a pseudo-Buddhist spiritual path.)

 - Magic: The Gathering has Rhox War Monk, alias Pancake Flipper.